uknwho/DEEP_Learning/README.md

-# Identifying the musical instrument from its Spectrograph Images.
+# Identifying the musical instrument from its Spectrograph Images - MATHWORKS Music Project.

 Every Musical intrument have a specific pattern in thier respective spectrograph images.
 Using this images, a deep neural network can be developed which can identify to which Instrument the spectrograph belongs.